AndrewMBarnett/ReEnroll/README.md

 Enrollment Invitation: You will need an enrollment invitation token, which can be generated from Jamf Pro.
     - (https:/company.jamfcloud.com/enroll?invitation=1542270881__;!!KwNVnq) (Invitation ID in this example would be: 1542270881)

 If you use Renew Profiles variable, the device wasn't initially enrolled with preStage enrollment and the device is macOS 14 or higher.
-The end user will see the Automatice Device            Enrollment window.
+The end user will see the Automatic Device            Enrollment window.
 You will want to verify the computer is in the correct group in your Apple Business/School Manager.

 ### Considerations